OfficeDev/Microsoft-Teams-Samples/samples/msteams-application-qbot/Deployment/README.md

 > Note: Deployment will start after this step and may take upto 15 minutes to complete.

+The script will ask you to confirm zip deployment.
+Enter `Y` to proceed.

 ### 5. Admin Consent
 Script will launch a url for admin consent to certain application permissions.
 Login with a user account who has a global admin role in the M365 tenant to grant consent.